Xiaofei-it/Shelly/README.md

-#Shelly
+# Shelly

 A library for business-logic-oriented programming, providing a novel pattern which uses a method chain to illustrate how each component varies with a business object.

-##Features
+## Features

 1. Provides a novel pattern for business-logic-oriented programming.

 2. Makes the source code of a business-logic-oriented app easy to understand and maintain.

-3. Convenient for sending HTTP requests and performing callback operations after getting the results.
+3. Convenient for sending HTTP requests and performing callback operations, especially for sending multiple requests synchronously or sequentially.

-4. Convenient for time-consuming tasks and performing callback operations after the task execution.
+4. Convenient for time-consuming tasks and performing callback operations.

 5. Powerful APIs for data flow control and thread scheduling.

-##Preview
+## Preview

 Before the introduction, let's see an example first.

-The following is an example, which sends an HTTP request and performs callback operations:
+Suppose that you want to use Retrofit to send an HTTP request, and

+1. If the response is successful, invoke two particular methods of MyActivity and SecondActivity;

+2. If the response is not successful, show a toast on the screen;

+3. If something goes wrong when sending request and an exception is thrown, print the message of the error.

+Using the Shelly library, you write the following to fulfil the above requirement:

 ```
 Shelly.<String>createDomino("Sending request")